Philippe Poisson (actor)

-Philippe Poisson (8 February 1682 - 4 August 1743), known professionally as Crispin III, was a French actor and playwright.
+Philippe Poisson (8 February 1682 – 4 August 1743), known professionally as Crispin III, was a French actor and playwright.

-Life
+Early life

+He, as well as the actor François-Arnoul Poisson de Roinville and the novelist and playwright Madeleine-Angélique de Gomez were all children of the actor Paul Poisson.

+Career

-He, the actor François-Arnoul Poisson de Roinville and the novelist and playwright Madeleine-Angélique de Gomez were all children of the actor Paul Poisson.
-Born in Paris, Philippe made his début in 1700 in a tragedy, playing secondary rôles with some success and also appearing in high comedy.
+Born in Paris, Philippe made his début in 1700 in a tragedy, playing secondary roles with some success and also appearing in high comedy.
 Retiring with his father in 1711, he returned to the stage in 1715 before leaving it for good in 1722.
-He died in Saint-Germain-en-Laye.